toliva/ConnectivityContent/apis/03-Hackathon/06-Insights-(experimental)/01-quickstart.md

 ----

-## Reading missed opportunities from Packages
+## Reading Missed Opportunities from Packages

 When someone shopped your hotel as a Package and booked someone else's hotel as a Package within 24 hour POSa (00:00 to 24:00 wall clock), missedOpportunitiesInPackages API returns all hotels by the total booking number within this time frame.